 The Company has a lease agreement with Phoenicia Malta Limited, which is a wholly owned subsidiary of the immediate parent of Phoenicia Hotel Company Limited for the rental of the hotel.
-During the year ended 31 December 2022, the company also received a rent concession of EUR75,000 (EUR175,000) from Phoenicia Malta Limited (Note 6).
-The loans of the related party are secured by a special hypothecary guarantee of EUR44.3 million (2021: EUR20.6 million) given by the Company.
-As disclosed in notes 15 and 18, the related party has also provided guarantees amounting to EUR750,000 (2021: EUR809,301) to secure the Company's bank facilities.
+During the year ended 31 December 2022, the company also received a rent concession of EUR75,000 from Phoenicia Malta Limited (note 6).
+The loans of the related party are secured by a special hypothecary guarantee of EUR43.3 million (2022: EUR44.3 million) given by the Company.
+As disclosed in note 15, the related party has also provided guarantees amounting to EUR750,000 (2022: EUR750,000) to secure the Company's bank facilities.